Table of contents

 3. Do-expansive-analysis-of-keywords-and-user-intentions-before-starting-actions

-In order to build optimized content for your online store whether it’s product description content or blog posts, we first need to do keyword analysis with user intent in mind.
+To build optimized content for your online store, whether it’s product description content or blog posts, we first need to do keyword analysis with user intent in mind.

 Basically, keywords fall into 4 categories according to the intention with which they are typed into the search engine by users:

-• Navigational – such keywords are typed by users into the search engine with the intention of reaching a sub-page/product on a specific site, they are important in that they indicate that the user is already familiar with the brand and has most likely encountered its site before, e.g. dry washing machine media markt price, washing machine with drying function media markt warszawa targówek,
+• Navigational – such keywords are typed by users into the search engine with the intention of reaching a sub-page/product on a specific site; they are important in that they indicate that the user is already familiar with the brand and has most likely encountered its site before, e.g. dry washing machine media market price, washing machine with drying function media markt warszawa targówek,

 • Informational – these are phrases typed in by users who want to learn as much as possible about a particular topic, e.g. is it better to buy a washer-dryer or a washer and dryer